Dr. Sandie Wood, DVM, PGRS-C

 Outside of work, Dr. Wood enjoys her mini-farm: a few goats, a mammoth donkey, and small flock of chickens.
 Dr. Wood and her husband, Jonathan, also have 4 dogs: Speedy (a former bomb-sniffing dog and former research participant), Monty (a rescue mutt), Sadie (a smaller rescue mutt), and Ginger Snaps (a rescued Bulldog).
 They have 3 cats: Simba, Sofie, and Fitz, a rescue who has been blind since birth.
 Dr. Wood is a closet nerd and enjoys Dr. Who, subtitled anime, DnD, and board games.
 Another favorite pastime is singing in the car, but occasionally Dr. Wood can be heard singing just about anywhere.

-Dessiree Barnes grew up in NWA, where she spent summers on her grandparents’ farm, fascinated by the animals she was surrounded by.
+Dessiree grew up in NWA, where she spent summers on her grandparents’ farm, fascinated by the animals she was surrounded by.
 Her mother also has a soft spot for dogs, specifically Shetland Sheepdogs, so she shared her home with up to 10 dogs at a time during her childhood.
 This upbringing created a love for all animals she’s carried throughout her life.
-After spending 10 years in Florida, with her husband, they recently returned to Farmington, AR., where they can be closer to family and help them when a need arises.
+After spending 10 years in Florida, with her husband, they recently returned to Fayetteville, AR., where they can be closer to family and help them when a need arises.
 Dessiree and her husband currently share their lives with 2 indoor cats that they completely adore, and a newly adopted red-tick hound named Maggie.
 Dessiree is very excited to join the Kindness in Motion team and looks forward to serving both pets and owners alike!

 Heather Espe, LVT